nicolassimoncini/TFEHelper/src/Backend/README.md

     - Name: The name of the collection.
     - Value: The collection of SingleValued instances.

 >Parameters are usefull when a plugin needs specific information to work.
-In case of `IPublicationsCollector` specializations, the plugin could need a "subject" code in order to narrow the search.<br/>
+In case of `IPublicationsCollector` specializations, the plugin could need a "subject" code in its parameters in order to narrow the search.<br/>
 >Note that `"type": 0` corresponds to `SearchSourcePLGType.Manual` enum value.
 There are several options to choose according the use case.
 <br/>